Keyword search: 179 records shown

 Domains: Clinical practice, Leadership & accountability

-The third part of this four-part course discussing modern imaging in practice looks at how to achieve the best images with scanning laser ophthalmoscopy systems and how the images might be further enhanced after capture.
+Part three of this four-part series on modern imaging in practice looks looks at how to achieve the best images with scanning laser ophthalmoscopy systems and how the images might be further enhanced after capture.

 Topics: Scanning laser ophthalmoscopy (SLO), Multicolour, Infra-red, Confocal.